Coenzyme Q10: benefits, dosage, contraindications

 Dyslipidemia ✪✪✪✪✪

-There is contradictory evidence regarding the effects of coenzyme Q10 on cholesterol levels in adults with hyperlipidemia.
-A meta-analysis shows that taking coenzyme Q10 at 100 to 200 mg per day for 12 weeks slightly reduces plasma lipoprotein A levels but does not affect total cholesterol, triglycerides, or LDL cholesterol levels.
-However, another clinical trial shows that taking 60 mg of coenzyme Q10 twice a day for 24 weeks reduces triglycerides by 20% and LDL cholesterol by 6% compared to placebo, without affecting total cholesterol rate.
-Other clinical research conducted with patients receiving statins shows that taking 200 mg daily of coenzyme Q10 with an omega-3 fatty acid supplement reduces total cholesterol by 6%, without changing LDL cholesterol, HDL cholesterol, or triglycerides, compared to statins alone and compared to statins with the omega-3 supplement.
+There is conflicting evidence regarding the effects of coenzyme Q10 on cholesterol levels in adults with hyperlipidemia.
+A meta-analysis shows that taking coenzyme Q10 at a dose of 100 to 200 mg per day for 12 weeks slightly reduces plasma lipoprotein A levels but does not affect total cholesterol, triglyceride, or LDL cholesterol levels.
+However, another clinical trial shows that taking 60 mg of coenzyme Q10 twice daily for 24 weeks reduces triglycerides by 20% and LDL cholesterol by 6% compared with placebo, without changing total cholesterol.
+Other clinical research in patients receiving statins shows that taking 200 mg of coenzyme Q10 daily with an omega-3 fatty acid supplement reduces total cholesterol by 6%, without changes in LDL cholesterol, HDL cholesterol, or triglycerides, compared with statins alone and compared with statins plus the omega-3 supplement.

 Posologie